jimvdl/rs-cache/README.md

 }
 ```

-The public API of this crate is still evolving.
-Currently supports both OSRS & RS3, although both are still limited.

 The [osrs specifications](osrs_specifications.md) and [rs3 specifications](rs3_specifications.md) documents contain a detailed description of the design of the corresponding cache for educational purposes.
 Both documents are still a work in progress and are possibly incomplete.

 Integration tests are running on Oldschool RuneScape version 180, which you can run at any time because the cache is included in the `./data/osrs_cache` directory.
 RS3 Integration tests are running on version 904.
 The RS3 cache is too large to include on GitHub.

-This crate is passively maintained.
-Additional features will be implemented once they are needed for my own server.
+This crate is experimentald.
+I will implement Additional features once I need them for my own project.
-The public API of this crate is still evolving due to constant discoveries and overhauls to improve the overal usage.
 __If you require a certain feature feel free to open an issue.__

 ## Usage